 Refer patients to other health professionals as needed

 Behavioral Health Providers

 Behavioral Health Providers at Lamprey Health Care provide integrated care, allowing our team of health professionals to coordinate primary and behavioral health care to meet your needs.
-Behavioral Health services are provided by Psychiatric Mental Health Nurse Practitioners, Licensed Clinical Social Workers, and Licensed Clinical Mental Health Counselors.
-The behavioral health team coordinates care with your Primary Care Provider, Care Coordinators, and other health professionals.
+Psychiatric Mental Health Nurse Practitioners, Licensed Clinical Social Workers, and Licensed Clinical Mental Health Counselors to provide services in coordination with your Primary Care Provider, Care Coordinators, and other health professionals.